essembeh/rapid-api-client/README.md

 - **Error handling**: Check response status even when `raise_for_status=False`
 - **Debugging**: Inspect the raw response for troubleshooting
 - **Conditional logic**: Make decisions based on status codes or headers
+- **The http.Response** attribute won't be serialized using Pydantic dump methods

 > **Note**: Only classes that inherit from `ResponseModel` will have the `_response` attribute.
 Regular `BaseModel` classes do not get access to the HTTP response object.